qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   Unless you are generating a base64 combined image, this key requires an external program (ImageMagic) to run successfully.

 * **montage-cmd** *(experimental)*: command line for the ImageMagick `montage` command.
 If you create a binary combined image (e.g. .png, .gif), the *montage* command line utility will be invoked.
 This command template will be used to invoke it, and is exposed here so you can adjust it to your local ImageMagick installation.
-If you tweak this template and shuffle things around, make sure the placholders ``%(<name>)s`` remain intact.
+If you tweak this template and shuffle things around, make sure the placeholders ``%(<name>)s`` remain intact.
 Example values are:

   * ``"montage @%(tempfile)s -geometry +0+0 -gravity NorthWest -tile %(orientation)s -background None %(combinedfile)s"`` *(for ImageMagick v6.x)*
   * ``"montage -geometry +0+0 -gravity NorthWest -tile %(orientation)s -background None @%(tempfile)s %(combinedfile)s``" *(for ImageMagick v5.x)*